chris1111/macOS-Package-HP-Prodesk-600-G1/index-.md

 ### Bios setup:
 1. use bios defaults
 2. Storage = SATA Emulation > AHCI
-3. Integreted Video = Disabled (For Ventura 13, Sonoma 14)
+3. Integreted Video = Disabled (For Ventura 13, Sonoma 14, Sequoia 15)

-## Note: Intel HD 4600 not working in macOS Ventura 13, macOS Sonoma 14
+## Note: Intel HD 4600 not working in macOS Ventura 13, macOS Sonoma 14, macOS Sequoia 15

 ## How to download and Build Package ⬇︎